Conjugation curvature for Cayley graphs: Positively curved directions in CAT(0) and hyperbolic groups

 is CAT(0).
-In each such group, the string $x^n$ is geodesic (i.e., $|x^n|=n$), and $\kappa(x^n)>0$. \end{Theorem} \begin{proof} Take a rose $R$ with 2 petals one of length $n$ and one of length $n-2$.
-Given a rose $S$ with two petals both of length $n(n-2)$ there are two local isometries $\phi, \psi \colon S\to R$ wrapping the loops around the loops in $R$ the appropriate number of times.
+In each such group, $\kappa(x^{jn})>0$ for all $j=1,2,\dots$. \end{Theorem} \begin{proof} Take a rose $R$ with 2 petals one of length $n$ and one of length $n-2$.
+Given a rose $R'$ with two petals both of length $n(n-2)$ there are two local isometries $\phi, \psi \colon R'\to R$ wrapping the loops around the loops in $R$ the appropriate number of times.
 Doing this $k$ times will give a non-positively curved quotient by the above proposition.
-A simple application of Seifert-van Kampen shows that the fundamental group of this space is $G_{n, k}$.
+A simple application of Seifert--van Kampen shows that the fundamental group of this space is $G_{n, k}$.